-This year, we would like to host various types of meetings as well as traditional workshops.
-Possible types of workshops include a meeting like a Dagstuhl Seminar or Shonan meeting, a gathering for an international research project, a tool demo/tutorial, hands-on workshops in which participants experience one or several aspects of practical software development, and so on.
+This year, we would like to encourage organizers to be creative and experiment with all kinds of events including hallways discussions, academic parties besides the more traditional workshops.
+Possible types of workshops include a meeting like a Dagstuhl Seminar or Shonan meeting, a gathering for an international research project, a tool demo/tutorial, hands-on workshops in which participants experience one or several aspects of practical software development, social gathering around a particular topic and so on.
 Open meetings are preferable but closed ones could be accepted.
-We are flexible; if you have any ideas or questions, please contact the workshops co-chairs.
+We are flexible and welcome innovative social gatherings; if you have any ideas or questions, please contact the workshops co-chairs.

 The duration of workshops is in general one day, but we encourage the submission of half-day workshop proposals on focused topics as well.
-In exceptional situations, e.g., for workshops that involve actual practice of programming-related activities, workshop organizers can request a 2 day workshop slot.
-If desired, the workshop proceedings can be published in the ACM Digital Library.
+If desired, the workshop proceedings can be published in the post-conference Companion Proceedings, in the ACM Digital Library.

 Notifications will go out as soon as possible, within a week after the deadline.

-Please submit your workshop proposal electronically via the submission link on the right.
-Please adhere to the workshop proposal guidelines given below and provide all requested information about the proposed workshop.
+Please submit your workshop proposal electronically via the submission system, and adhere to the workshop proposal guidelines given below.

-Please keep it brief.
-The intention is not to spend time proposal writing, but preparing the organization of the workshop.
+Please keep it brief and use the provided form.
+The intention is not to spend time on proposal writing, but on preparing the organization of the workshop.

 - What is the motivation for the workshop?